15-472/s72/README.md

 /* ... */
 ```
 *Node* objects have their `type` property set to `"NODE"`.
-The include the following *node*-specific properties:
+They include the following *node*-specific properties:
  - `"translation":[<var>tx</var>,<var>ty</var>,<var>tz</var>]` (optional; default is `[0,0,0]`) -- the translation part of the node's transform, as a 3-element array of numbers.
  - `"rotation":[<var>rx</var>,<var>ry</var>,<var>rz</var>,<var>rw</var>]` (optional; default is `[0,0,0,1]`) -- the rotation part of the node's transform, as a unit quaternion (where `rw` is the scalar part of the quaternion).
  - `"scale":[<var>sx</var>,<var>sy</var>,<var>sz</var>]` (optional; default is `[1,1,1]`) -- the scale part of the node's transform, as a 3-element array of axis-aligned scale factors.